danesc87/kotlin-stuff/micronaut-sqlite-crud/README.md

 * If a employee exist in the system then cannot be associated to more than one branch office at a time
 * A employee must have only one job position
 * Salary must be calculated based on a formula:
-> S = JobPositionSalary*RelationToHeadQuarter(This parmeter show difference between salaries, example: In Spain the salary is 85% the salary in England, this must be configurable per each branch office)
+> S = JobPositionSalary*RelationToHeadQuarter(This parameter show difference between salaries, example: In Spain the salary is 85% the salary in England, this must be configurable per each branch office)

 ## **Compile**
 ```